wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 \newpage

-# Research in Botany project
+# Research in Botany Project

+###Goal: build your skills in conducting research and communicating new ideas

+## Option 1: Reseach propoasl

 When not teaching courses, academics and research scientists spend a great deal of time writing grant applications to agencies that support